 These liens treat welfare assistance as a loan saddled on the backs of recipients.
 These loans essentially keep recipients and their families trapped in cycles of debt and poverty.

 How?
-GHIAA leaders and organizers worked with Rep. Matt Ritter, House Majority Leader, on a draft Bill CTHB05310 to repeal Connecticut's current statute and end this horrific practice that keeps families in entrenched poverty.
+GHIAA leaders and organizers worked with Matt Ritter, House Majority Leader, on a draft Bill CTHB05310 to repeal Connecticut's current statute.